wisarutonpratum-oss/sales-performance-analysis/README.md

 ## 3. Tools & Process

-### SQL
+## SQL
-- Cleaned and validated the Superstore dataset
+The SQL layer of this project was used to answer the core business questions behind the dashboard:

-- Built KPI summaries for sales, profit, orders, and customers
+- **KPI Summary:** total sales, profit, order volume, customer count, and overall margin
-- Analyzed sales and profit by category, sub-category, region, and state
+- **Category & Sub-category Analysis:** identify high-performing and loss-making product groups
-- Calculated profit margin across product groups and geographies
+- **Geographical Analysis:** compare revenue and profitability across regions and states
-- Investigated discount impact on profitability
+- **Discount Impact Analysis:** evaluate whether higher discounts were associated with lower profit margins
+- **Texas Root Cause Analysis:** drill into category and sub-category performance to explain why Texas generated high sales but negative profit

 ### Python
 - Used for basic data inspection before analysis, including checking table structure, row counts, missing values, duplicates, and summary statistics